Outline and Preparation#

 int execve(const char *filename, const char *argv[], const char *envp[]);

 This function loads and runs the executable object file filename with the argument list argv and the environment variable list envp.
 Execve returns to the calling program only if there is an error (e.g., filename does not exist).
-To see how the argument list and the list of environment variables look like before and after the call to execve, check the lecture slides.
+To see how the argument list and the list of environment variables look like before and after the call to execve, check the relevant section of the Lecture Slides (slides 49–52).

 Note that execve belongs to the exec family of system calls.
-The v in execve comes from the fact that it takes an argument argv to the vector of arguments to the program (the same way the main function of a C program may take it).
+The v in execve comes from the fact that it takes an argument argv to be the vector of arguments to the program (the same way the main function of a C program will).
 The e comes from its second set of arguments, envp, which is a vector of the environment variables (key/value pairs like LANG=english).

-When a child process terminates or stops, the kernel sends a SIGCHLD signal to the parent.
+When a child process terminates or stops, the kernel sends a SIGCHLD signal to the parent process.

-The kernel delivers a signal to a process for two reasons:
+The kernel delivers a signal to a process for different reasons, including when:

-• A process has invoked the kill function to explicitly request the kernel to send a signal to the destination process.
+• A process has invoked kill to explicitly request the kernel to send a signal to the destination process.

 #include <signal.h>